svgdotjs/svg.js/README.md

 A lightweight library for manipulating and animating SVG.

-Svg.js has no dependencies and aims to be under 5k gzipped.
-The base library is 2.7k gzipped, with all bells and whistles about 4.7k.
+Svg.js has no dependencies and aims to be as small as possible.
+The base library is 3k gzipped, with all bells and whistles about 5k.

 Svg.js is licensed under the terms of the MIT License.